Environmental considerations

 Load balancers

-If you do use load balancers you just need to understand the potential issues with having load balancers and adjust the settings accordingly.
-The main concerns are problems caused by incorrectly configured idle detection, protocol problems due to packet inspection, and ephemeral port problems at high scale.
+Load balancers can also cause issues through improperly configured idle detection, protocol problems due to packet inspection, and ephemeral port problems at high scale.

-If routes or gateway connections go through load balancers then you could very well have the same problems as above, which could results in JetStream lost quorum periods and create undue re-synchronization and protocol overhead traffic.
+If routes or gateway connections go through load balancers, you could very well have the kind of problems mentioned above, which could results in JetStream lost quorum periods and create undue re-synchronization and protocol overhead traffic.

 Virtualization, Containerization